Graduate Admissions FAQ

 I have not studied philosophy in an educational institution, but am instead a self-taught philosopher.
 Does your program consider such applicants?

 While we consider such applicants, this background makes it hard for us to form the confident judgment of specifically philosophical ability that admission requires.
 In principle, the writing sample and letters, combined with overall academic excellence, might overcome this obstacle, but this is unlikely in practice.
-Work in a Philosophy M.A. program elsewhere, prior to applying, is the most promising way of making the transition.
+Work in a Philosophy masters of arts program elsewhere, prior to applying, is the most promising way of making the transition.

 What help can you give for on-campus visits?